BinomialLLC/basis_universal/README.md

 2. For alpha textures, you can create .basis files with alpha channels.
 To do this with the basisu compressor, either create 32-bit PNG files with alpha, or use two PNG files with the "-alpha_file" command line option to specify where the alpha data should come from.
 (For texture arrays, you can use multiple -file and -alpha_file command line options.
 Mipmap generation automatically supports alpha channels.)

-Now deploy like this:
+Now deploy alpha content like this:

-ETC1 only devices/API's: Transcode to two ETC1 textures and sample them in a shader.
-You can either use one ETC1 texture that's twice as high, or two separate ETC1 textures.
+ETC1-only devices/API's: Transcode to two ETC1 textures and sample and recombine them in a shader.
+You can either use one ETC1 texture that's twice as high/wide, or two separate ETC1 textures.
+Alternatly, you can transcode to a single 4444 or 8888 texture.

-ETC2 devices/API's: Just transcode to ETC2 EAC RGBA, which the transcoder supports.
+ETC2 devices/API's: Just transcode to ETC2 EAC RGBA.
+ETC2 EAC's alpha quality is similar to BC3, and very high.

-PVRTC1 devices/API's: Transcode to two PVRTC1 4bpp textures, and sample twice.
-We're working on adding PVRTC1 transparency support to the transcoder ASAP (but quality will definitely suffer a bit)
+PVRTC1 devices/API's: Use a single PVRTC1 RGBA texture.
+For more complex alpha channels, transcode to two PVRTC1 4bpp textures, and sample twice.
+The PVRTC1 encoder is a real-time encoder, so you'll need to evaluate it on your texture/image data.
+If the alpha data is too complex or decorrelated

 Devices/API's supporting only BC1-5: Use BC3, which the transcoder supports.

-Newer devices supporting BC6H/BC7: You still need to transcode to BC3.
-We will support BC7 with transparency very soon, which will give you slightly higher quality.
+BC3's quality quality is very high.

+Newer devices supporting BC7: Transcode to BC7 mode 5, which supports a high-quality alpha channel.

+Devices/API's supporting ASTC: Just transcode to ASTC, which supports a variety of internal block encodings that will be automatically chosen by the transcoder for every block: L, LA, RGB, RGBA.

+Device's/API's supprting ATC: Deply to ATC_RGB or ATC_RGBA_INTERPOLATED_ALPHA.
+This format is basically equivalent to BC1/BC3.

 3. For high quality tangent space normal maps, here's one suggested solution that should work well today: